ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/inventory-cd.md

 Let's get started with using Argo CD.

-- Create a new repo from the [ArgoCD <Globals name="template" />](https://github.com/IBM/template-argocd-gitops/generate)
+- Create a new repo from the [ArgoCD Code Pattern](https://github.com/IBM/template-argocd-gitops/generate)

 - Clone the project to your machine